 We wanted to compare the racial percentage breakdown of police stops with the overall percentages of the population.
 This proved difficult due to the census categorizing race differently than the police data.
 For example, the 2010 census grouped “East African” with “Black,” while the Minneapolis police did not.
 Likewise, the census categorized people of two or more mixed races, while the police data did not.
 Each combination of census race, age, and sex categories had a number of respondents which could be aggregated for comparison.
 But in order to create the comparable aggregate, the census categories had to be divided into the police data categories (grouping East-African with Black) and each group of respondents was flagged with a Boolean.
 This was slightly complicated by the census categorizing Latino in its own category.

-Figure 2: Sample of Census data cleaned to boolean police data race categories.
+Figure 8: Sample of Census data matched to police data race categories.
 For example: Census Racial category 22 is classified as a mix of Asian AND Black AND Native American.
 There are two men of age category 7 (age 30 -34 years) in Hennepin county matching that description.